A thought on obedience:

 Obedience—is it an outcome of our faith walk or is it the means by which spiritual maturity is accomplished?
+As we share take a moment to center a thought on obedience, we will explore scripture and our ultimate example: Jesus.

 A discussion of obedience seems most appropriate for the Lenten Season.
 As I read the accounts of the apostles and other great propagators of the faith, it is evident that obedience played a major role in their faith walk.
 The hallmark of obedience is modeled by our Lord and Savior, Jesus Christ.
 Christ is the perfect model as we too journey to the Cross.